-After presenting a supporting form of ID, the voter must execute a Reasonable Impediment Declaration.
-The election judge, election clerk, or poll watcher cannot question the reasonableness or truthfulness of the impediment claimed by the voter.
-The poll watcher is not permitted to communicate in any manner with any voter concerning the Reasonable Impediment Declaration procedures or presentation of identification.
+The voter must execute a Reasonable Impediment Declaration and present a supporting form of identification to complete the procedure.
+The election judge, election clerk, or poll watcher cannot question the reasonableness of the impediment claimed by the voter.
+The poll watcher is not permitted to converse with any voter or communicate in any manner with any voter regarding the election, including, but not necessarily limited to, the Reasonable Impediment Declaration procedures or the presentation of voter identification.

-On the Reasonable Impediment Declaration, the voter must print their name, indicate the voter's reasonable impediment to obtaining one of the seven forms of acceptable photo ID, and then sign and date the form in the presence of the election judge.
+On the Reasonable Impediment Declaration, the voter must enter their name, indicate the voter's reasonable impediment to obtaining one of the seven forms of acceptable photo ID, and then sign and date the form in the presence of the election judge.
 The election judge must then indicate that the form was signed and sworn before the judge by also signing and dating the form.
-Either the poll worker or the election judge should also check the box listing the form of supporting ID the voter presented, and fill in the Date of Election and Location fields.
+Either the poll worker or the election judge should also check the box listing the form of supporting documentation the voter presented, fill in the Date of Election and Location fields, and fill in the voter's Voter Unique Identification Number ("VUID") in the appropriate box or affix a sticker that contains that information across the box, and note on the Combination Form that the declaration was used by the voter.

-NOTE: The address on either a supporting form of ID or an acceptable photo identification does not need to match the address on the list of registered voters.
+NOTE: The address on either an acceptable form of photo identification, or, if applicable, a supporting form of identification, does not need to match the address on the list of registered voters.